So… you have a few questions. That’s understandable. Here’s a few answers.

 What do I wear?

 This may be the most common question any photographer gets.
-Before your shoot we will talk about what you’re after as far as character, etc. The attire for one client is not the necessarily the same for the next so I don’t want to give a blanket answer.
+Before your shoot we will talk about what you’re goals are as far as characters you want to portray, etc. You’ll have discussed that with your representatives so we can nail what you and they want.
+The attire for one client is not the necessarily the same for the next so I don’t want to give a blanket answer.
 I can say that generally earthtones are best as a rule.
 Also, avoid plaids or paisley or colors that are too bright.
-The main thing the CD or agent should focus on is YOU, not your wardrobe.
+Avoid logos as well.
+You could not get an audition for Brand A if you are wearing a T-shirt advertising Brand B. The main thing the CD or agent should focus on is YOU, not your wardrobe.
 We’ll get much further into all of this before your session.
+The first thing for you to know is WHO you are and HOW you will be cast.
+How do those people dress when you see them in film or TV?
+Then that’s how you dress, basically.
+Being specific is the best you could do, imo.
+Of course, that does not apply to costumes or uniforms.
+I will shoot scrubs or doctor smocks, military or police uniforms, but rarely am I asked to do that these days.
+Call me and we’ll talk.

 Do you get the photos for your use?

-Absolutely, you get them all after I have done the basic edit as described earlier, and they are in hi res and low res.
-All I require is that when you post them to your websites or any social media sites that you give me “Photo by” credit.
+Absolutely, you get to use them all after I have done the basic edit as described earlier, and they are in hi res and low res.
+All I require is that when you post them to your websites or any social media sites that you give me “Photo by” credit including www.impressiveheadshots.com.
 That’s the only personal usage requirement.
 You get to use them for promotional, non-commercial purposes.
 By that I mean that you can not sell your images.
-Ownership does remain with the photographer, but you have usage rights for your promotional needs.
+Copyright ownership does remain with the photographer, but you have usage rights for your promotional needs.
 For example, and this has happened, if a film decides they want to use your headshot in a film then that company has to pay me for usage, as well as paying you for usage as it applies to you.
+For all other purposes such as, but not limited to, Press releases, Magazine (both print and online), Print Media, Music or Advertising, please contact me directly.

 What about Corporate headshots?
 Do you do those?